xtGitCode/eSentral-eBook-Extractor/python-ocr/README.md

 - Screenshot each ebook pages directly from eSentral App
 - Convert screenshotted image to xlsx file and txt file
 - Format data from ebook to table data on xlsx file
+- Control how many and which pages you want to extract
 ## Features Usage
 For usage guidelines and more information, please read extractApp Guide.pdf
 ## Navigation